 Our Jurisdiction

-• user generated content which is communicated via a site or digital platform over which the marketer has a reasonable degree of control
+• User-generated content which is communicated via a site or digital platform over which the advertiser has direct or indirect control.

 ASA waiver process